Shure MV7 vs Shure SM7dB

 What works

-• USB plug-and-play for direct computer connection
+• USB connectivity for direct computer recording without interface

 What doesn't

-• Requires external power for full XLR use
+• Requires software for full DSP features

 Shure SM7dB